A multivitamin for women over 50 is formulated to address the changing nutritional needs of older women.

-Those include the need for plenty of calcium and vitamin D, along with antioxidants such as vitamins C and E. Multivitamins supplements are particularly important for 50+ women because as the body ages it becomes less efficient at just about everything.
-That includes the ability to effectively absorb nutrients from the food you eat.
+Multivitamins are particularly important for 50+ women because, as the body ages, it can lose the ability to absorb enough nutrients from food.
 Multivitamins can fill the resulting nutrient gaps.

-With so many multivitamins for older women on the market today sifting through them all to determine which are best is no small task.
+With so many multivitamins on the market today, sifting through them all is no small task.
 But fear not.
-We’ve done the heavy lifting for you and compiled this list of the best multivitamins for women over 50 of 2020.
+We’ve done the heavy lifting for you.
+Here are the best multivitamins for women over 50 of 2020.

 1. Nature’s Way Alive!
 Women’s 50+ Multivitamin

 Nature’s Way snags the number 1 spot on our list with their Alive!
 Women’s 50+ Multivitamin.
-There are a lot of things to like about these multis, including the generous amounts of vitamins C and E, the hefty dose of B12 for your brain, the digestive enzymes and the cranberry extract to help promote urinary tract health.
-As far as we can tell they’re unique in offering that and deserve a bit of extra credit for doing so.
+There are a lot of things to like about this multi, including the digestive enzymes.
+There’s also cranberry extract that promotes urinary tract health.

 What we like: We like the impressive array of vitamins and complementary minerals provided.
-We appreciate that they provide a rich variety of digestive enzymes.
+We appreciate that they offer a wide variety of digestive enzymes.
 And that they don’t forget the importance of a healthy urinary tract.
 It’s also a plus that you get what you need in a single daily tablet.

 Flaws: The pill is large.
 There’s no way around it.
 You might have to cut it in half to get it down.

 2. One A Day Women’s 50+ Healthy Advantage